jmclaren7/windows-setup-helper/README.md

 ## Prepare Using DSIM

-Using DSIM is more advanced but can be faster for repeatedly creating the ISO by using the I've created (Update-Image.bat)
+Using DSIM is more advanced but can be faster for repeatedly creating the ISO by using the script I've created (Update-Image.bat)

 ### Prerequisites